cinemascience/pycinema-readthedocs/docs/source/plugin.rst

 the overall visualization interactively in ParaView before exporting the image database.
 It is exported in Cinema's HDF5 image format.

+You can download the ParaView state file for this example here :download:`sphere.pvsm <_static/sphere.pvsm>`

 .. image:: img/sphere-export.png
    :align: center